-- designation, aggregate principal amount, denomination and currency or currency unit; - · date of maturity; - currency or currency units for which such debt securities may be purchased and in which principal of, premium, if any, and any interest will or may be payable; - interest rate or rates (or the manner of calculation thereof), if any; - the times at which any such interest will be payable;

-- the place or places where the principal and interest, if any, will be payable; - · any redemption or sinking fund provisions; - whether such debt securities will be issuable in registered form or bearer form or both and, if issuable in bearer form, restrictions applicable to the exchange of one form for another and to the offer, sale and delivery of certificates in bearer form; - whether and under what circumstances we will pay additional amounts on such debt securities held by a person who is not a "U.S. person" in respect of any tax, assessment or governmental charge withheld or deducted and, if so, whether we will have the option to redeem such debt securities rather than pay such additional amounts; - federal income tax consequences; - whether and under what circumstances we will issue the debt securities in whole or in part as Global Securities as described below under "-Global Securities"; - · applicable conversion or exchange privileges; and - any other specific terms of the offered debt securities, including any terms which may be required by or advisable under United States laws or regulations.
+- designation, aggregate principal amount, denomination and currency or currency unit; - date of maturity; - currency or currency units for which such debt securities may be purchased and in which principal of, premium, if any, and any interest will or may be payable; - interest rate or rates (or the manner of calculation thereof), if any; - the times at which any such interest will be payable; - the place or places where the principal and interest, if any, will be payable; - any redemption or sinking fund provisions; - whether such debt securities will be issuable in registered form or bearer form or both and, if issuable in bearer form, restrictions applicable to the exchange of one form for another and to the offer, sale and delivery of certificates in bearer form; - whether and under what circumstances we will pay additional amounts on such debt securities held by a person who is not a "U.S. person" in respect of any tax, assessment or governmental charge withheld or deducted and, if so, whether we will have the option to redeem such debt securities rather than pay such additional amounts; - whether and under what circumstances we may from time to time, without the consent of holders of debt securities, issue additional debt securities, having the same ranking and the same interest rate, maturity and other terms as the debt securities being offered, except for the issue price and issue date and, in some cases, the first interest payment date, whereby such additional securities will, together with the then outstanding debt securities, constitute a single class of debt securities under the indentures, and will vote together on matters under the senior indenture; - federal income tax consequences; - whether and under what circumstances we will issue the debt securities in whole or in part as Global Securities as described below under "-Global Securities;" - applicable conversion or exchange privileges; and - any other specific terms of the offered debt securities, including any terms which may be required by or advisable under United States laws or regulations.